publicprofilelily/publicprofilelily/README.md

 -Work with me

 A project carousel for collaborations, and resume timeline.
+Its made with tailwind, html, little javascript.

 ## Project Structure